tpatki/Mneme/docs/user/integration.md

 Where `target` is the name of your library or executable target.

-## Recording a trace from the device and host
+## Phase 2: Recording a trace from the device and host

 ```shell
 LD_PRELOAD=<path-to-Mneme>/build/lib/lib64/librecord.so \